-- Unique Entity Identifier and System for Award Management (SAM): Each applicant must: (1) Be registered in SAM before submitting its application; (2) provide a valid unique entity identifier in its application; and (3) continue to maintain an active SAM registration with current information at all times during which it has an active Federal award or an application or plan under consideration by a Federal awarding agency.
-The Department may not make an RIA grant to an applicant until the applicant has complied with all applicable unique entity identifier and SAM requirements and, if an applicant has not fully complied with the requirements by the time the Department is ready to make a grant, the Department may determine that the applicant is not qualified to receive a grant and use that determination as a basis for making a grant to another applicant. - 4.
-Submission Dates and Timelines: a.
+3. Unique Entity Identifier (UEI) and System for Award Management (SAM): Each applicant must: (1) be registered in SAM before submitting its application;

+(2) provide a valid UEI in its application; and (3) maintain an active SAM registration with current information at all times during which it has an active Federal award or an application or plan under consideration by a Federal awarding agency.
+The Department may not make an RIA grant to an applicant until the applicant has complied with all applicable UEI and SAM requirements and, if an applicant has not fully complied with the requirements by the time the Department is ready to make a grant, the Department may determine that the applicant is not qualified to receive a grant and use that determination as a basis for making a grant to another applicant.

+4. Submission Dates and Timelines:

+a.
 Deadline: Applications in response to this NOFO must be submitted through Grants.gov by 11:59 p.m.
-EST 90 days after publication of this notice.
+EST 30 days after publication.
 The Grants.gov "Apply" function will open on the date of publication.
 The Bureau may hold NOFO information session(s) before the due date.

-To apply through Grants.gov,
+To apply through Grants.gov, applicants must:

-applicants must:

-(1) Obtain a Data Universal Numbering System (DUNS) number;
+(1) Obtain a Unique Entity Identifier (UEI);

-(2) Register with the System Award for Management (SAM) at www.sam.gov; and password; and
+(2) Register with SAM at www.sam.gov; and